mail-de/mailheadercheck/README.md

 ### Configuration of syslog

-You can also change the syslog name and facility:
+You can also change the syslog name and facility or disable the use of syslog at all.
+Logs are written to stdout in this case and `syslog_name` and `syslog_facility` are ignored.
+This is intended for operation in docker containers.

 ```
 --syslog_name mailheadercheck
 --syslog_facility mail
+--syslog_disabled
 ```

 ### Start the systemd service